0xadada/0xadada.github.io/_posts/2021-01-14-bandersnatch-advertising.md

 The choice mechanic not only shows the viewer how choices are presented during the film, but demonstrates how the choice is stored and recalled by the film later when a retro commercial with Tony the Tiger plays on a TV in the
-background: programmatic product placement[^2].
+background: [programmatic product placement](https://www.marketingdive.com/news/netflixs-hit-bandersnatch-takes-interactive-marketing-to-new-level/545202/).
 This simple mechanic has wide reaching implications for a future of personalized _content marketing_.

 <figure>